hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 For example:

-- Don't use large links in tables.
+- don’t use large links in tables.

 ### Type